anlemora/emailjs-postfix/README.md

-### NOTE: This tutorial is not complete, it still misses the users initial setup, certificates uploading and multiple domain certificate usage.
+### NOTE: This tutorial is not complete, it still misses the multiple domain certificate usage.

 # emailjs-postfix
 Setting up emailjs config for usage with Postfix.